Kennymctigue/ProgrammingScriptingFiles/README.md

 To write the program I used a "while" loop stating for the loop to continue until input number was reduced to 1 and included the two rules as stated above within the loop.
 I also included an input option for the user of the program to enter the integer of their choice.
 [Stackoverflow](https://stackoverflow.com/questions/13366830/collatz-conjecture-sequence) was a useful reference in writing this program

 ### Exercise 4 - Project Euler Problem Number 5
-This exercise is located in the projecteuler5.py in the ProgrammingScriptingFiles repository
+This exercise is located in the file projecteuler5.py in the ProgrammingScriptingFiles repository

 Project Euler is a set of over 600 problems named after [Leonard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler).
 They are designed to test the ability of programmers and encourage logical and creative thought in programming.
 From the Project Euler website ["Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics."](https://projecteuler.net/)

 For this task we were to attempt to solve problem [number 5](https://projecteuller.net/problem=5) using a "for" loop.
 For this exercise I consulted a number of online resources which I have listed in the file along with drawing from the lectures and the python tutorial.
 After numerous failures I eventually got a solution, based on parts from these resources that worked but took a long time to run.
 I took this framework as my base and made small changes piecemeal until I had something that ran faster.

+### Exercise 5 - Openfile - Iris
+This exercise is located in the files openfile.py and openfile2.py in the ProgrammingScriptingFiles repository

+The task in this exercise was to display the [Iris Data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) in presentable format.
+I found two ways to do this so I have posted both in the repository